0xck/diploma/README.md

 - any management for TRexes or devices
 - notification
 - SSL/TSL
+- changing priority of managemet elements of TRexes and devices, now it is:
+    - 1st IPv4
+    - 2nd IPv6
+    - 3rd DNS name

 ###### TRex
 In whole app is not web interface for TRex, it uses TRex for making tests, gathering information and presenting test result.
 That means not all TRex features are supported.
 Are not supported: